Fighting DUI Cases in Pennsylvania –

 A DUI charge is NOT a conviction.
-Just because you have been arrested for DUI does not mean that you will also be convicted.
+Just because you have been arrested for DUI does not necessarily mean you will also be convicted.

 The PA criminal justice system must presume you are innocent of DUI charges unless a judge or jury finds you guilty or unless you plead guilty.
 A skilled attorney can assist you with every aspect of your DUI charge, the DUI process in PA, and will fight to protect your rights as guaranteed by the United States Constitution.

 Your DUI charges can be fought and won in court.

 If an experienced Pittsburgh DUI lawyer is fighting for you, there is a much greater possibility for minimizing your sentence or having your charges dropped.
 Contact Ketchel Law to schedule a free legal case evaluation.

 OUR NUMBER ONE GOAL: GETTING YOUR DUI CHARGES DISMISSED.

 CALL KETCHEL LAW TODAY: 412-456-1221 FOR A FREE CONSULTATION